DylanCope/Evolving-Protozoa/README.md

 The tracked cell is fixed at the centre of the screen as it moves around, and the neural network that controls its actions is illustrated on the right-hand side of the screen.
 This network evolved using a variation of the NEAT algorithm.
+The protozoa have a variety of other evolvable traits, including (but not limited to) their size, growth rate, colour, speed, herbivore factor, and the growth of offensive spikes for harming and killing other protozoa.

 ![png](/screenshots/tank.png)